How to Become a Physical Therapy Technician

 1. Earn your high school diploma or GED.
 In most cases, you'll need a high school diploma or GED to apply for and be accepted into a physical therapy technician program at a college or university.
 You can begin applying for physical therapy technician programs before you graduate from high school; this gives you time to plan your transition and take any additional steps needed before you start the program.

-3. Complete your physical therapy technician program and your 180-hour externship (included in your program).
+3. Complete your physical therapy technician program and your 180-hour externship (typically included in your program).

 Choosing a school that provides career placement counseling could also help you find the right role more quickly after graduation.

-Physical therapy technicians can be trained on the job as no formal training is required by law in order to work as a PT technician.
-However, completing a certificate program demonstrates your commitment to the field.
+Physical therapy technicians can be trained on the job as no formal training is required by law.
+However, completing a certificate program can help demonstrate your commitment to the field.
 Formal training typically better prepares you for success in your role and may make your resume more competitive compared to applicants who lack experience or will require on-the-job training.
-Completing a certificate program shows an employer that you are dedicated.
-Not only should you require less training, but you may also bring new ideas and insights from your formal training that add value to the practice as a whole.

 Physical Therapy Certifications